Megan Kyle

 About

-Buffalo-based oboist Megan Kyle performs as a soloist, improviser, chamber musician, and orchestral musician, with a particular interest in resonances between early and recent music.
-She is fascinated by expressive extremes and unexpected acoustic phenomena on the oboe, experimenting with defamiliarizing or "glitching" the instrument through microtonality, multiphonics, timbral variation, and noise.
+Megan Kyle performs as a soloist, improviser, chamber musician, and orchestral musician throughout Western New York, with a particular interest in resonances between early and recent music.

-Megan holds a Master of Music in Oboe Performance from DePaul University (2013), as well as a B.M. in Oboe Performance and B.A. in English from Oberlin Conservatory and College (2011).
-Her principal teachers have been Eugene Izotov, Robert Walters, Alex Klein, and Louis Rosenblatt.
+Megan holds a Master of Music in Oboe Performance from DePaul University (2013), as well as a BM in Oboe Performance and BA in English from Oberlin Conservatory and College (2011).
+Her principal teachers were Eugene Izotov, Robert Walters, Alex Klein, and Louis Rosenblatt.